Nation's most restrictive abortion law is challenged in Iowa

 The lawsuit names Gov. Kim Reynolds and the Iowa Board of Medicine as defendants, Bettis said.

-Reynolds, who signed Iowa's ban earlier this month, said at a public event in Davenport that she felt "very confident in moving forward with it."
+Reynolds, who signed Iowa's ban earlier this month, said at a public event in Davenport that she felt "very confident" in defending the lawsuit, adding: "It's about life.
+It's about protecting life."

+Other plaintiffs include Planned Parenthood of the Heartland, the affiliate's medical director and the Emma Goldman Clinic in Iowa City.

 Republicans want any legal challenge to reach the U.S. Supreme Court in hopes of overturning the 1973 Roe v.
 Wade ruling.